avinashnair02/Hotel_Review_Classifier_/README.md

 - review_p2
 - score

 I used a scrapy spider to crawl the website to scrape the requested data.
 Scrapy proved the be efficient and fast at extracting the data.
-I ran the spider script (hotels.py) for around 20 minutes, on the 13th May 2020.
+I ran the spider script (hotels.py) for around 30 minutes, on the 13th March 2021.

 <h5 align="center">Histogram of Scores for Each Hotel</h5>
 <p align="center">